sanlocoz/cross-section/README.md

 |STA.0+00|	B	|487459.627	|9662015.906	|18.320|

 ### Regression and Normalization
+Regression is done to estimate the most likely cross-section from survey data.

 ## How to use?
 1. Input file is given in the folder that has prefix "input".